anko/hudkit/readme.md

 Probably.
 [Report them][new-issue].

-## Limitations

- - **Requires a restart if rearranging monitors**.
-Hudkit can handle multi-monitor setups: it detects their arrangement on startup, not dynamically.

 ## Solutions to common problems

 > Is it safe to direct Hudkit at some random untrusted web page on the
 > internet?

 No.  The `window.Hudkit` object and other background stuff are exposed to every page Hudkit loads.
-The API is not designed to resist attacks.
-Please only load pages you trust.
+The API is not designed to resist attacks, and I might add stuff in the future that exposes even more unsafe things than it does now.
+Please treat Hudkit like you'd treat a command line, only running stuff you trust.

 > How do ensure my page doesn't accidentally load remote resources?